ljhearne/LST-bids/README.md

 are available at http://data.qld.edu.au/public/Q1361/ and via University of Queensland “Espace” at: https://espace.library.uq.edu.au/view/UQ:734743

 ### SUBJECTS / PARTICIPANTS
-The participants.tsv file contains subject IDs with demographic informations.
+The participants.tsv file contains subject IDs with demographic information.

 ### SCAN-SPECIFIC NOTES
 All scan files were converted from scanner DICOM files using dcm2niix.
 Defacing was performed using pydeface.

 ### KNOWN ISSUES:
-* Approximately 10% of the subject’s had detrimental head motion effects.
+* Approximately 10% of the subject’s had detrimental head motion effects (depending on how you define your cutoff).
 * SBREF scans are not included in version 1.0 of the dataset as a large majority of them have been lost or corrupted.
 * No field maps were acquired in the data collection phase.
 * There is noticeable dropout in the striatum in some subjects.